 Upon written request, the individual training file of any former Saugatuck Township Fire District member may be copied and released to either the former member or to a third party upon receipt of a signed written request from the former member of the Department.
 The written request should include the past member's full name, approximate dates of employment with the Department, and date of separation from employment with the Department.
-In the event that the former member is request should include a statement authorizing the Saugatuck Township Fire District to release copies to the named third party.
+In the event that the former member is requesting that copies of his/her file be sent directly to a third party, the written request should include a statement authorizing the Saugatuck Township Fire District to release copies to the named third party.